liferay/liferay-docs/developer/frameworks/articles/07-web-experience-management/02-asset-display-pages/02-asset-display-contributor-example.markdown

 4. In the Display Page editor, click *Mapping* from the menu on the right side.

-5. Select the Blogs Asset Type.
+5. Select the Bookmarks Asset Type.

 ![Figure 1: You can now select the Bookmarks Asset Type.](../../../images/select-asset-type.png)

 This isn't complete yet because while you can select the asset type, you don't have any fields that can be mapped.

-## Creating the Bookmarks Entry Name Field Contributor [](id=creating-the-blogs-entry-title-field-contributor)
+## Creating the Bookmarks Entry Name Field Contributor

 Now create a display contributor field for the Bookmarks Entry Title so that you can map it to the page.